-Genevieve, began her work in monarch conservation at the age of 9, by founding Milkweed for Monarchs, a movement that focuses on the planting and nurturing of milkweed.
+Genevieve, began her work in monarch conservation at the age of 9, by creating her Jane Goodall Roots and Shoots project Milkweed for Monarchs, to save the Western migratory monarchs.

 She was 11 years old when she convinced her California mayor to take the Nation Wildlife Federation’s Mayor’s Pledge.
 With the help of the city biologist, she was able to supply milkweed she herself grew from seed, to be planted throughout her hometown.

 She was instrumental in getting the Mayor of Ottawa, and the Ottawa City Councillors to create an annual Pollinator Day starting in June of 2019.
 Also in 2019, she met with Mayor of Gatineau, to encourage him to take the Mayors Monarch Pledge.
 He committed to creating a more pollinator friendly city.

 Genevieve, now 14 years old, works with Dr. Jane Goodall!
 In a meeting with her in September of 2019, Dr. Jane asked Genevieve to create a tri-national (Canada, US, Mexico) monarch/pollinator project.
 That group is called the Roots and Shoots Monarch Conservation Community.